Elekester/PSO2-Chat-Log-Statistics/README.md

 ![Filter Area](images/filter%20area.png)

 By default, all the data found in the uploaded files will be present in the statistics.
 If you wish to filter out some of the messages you can add a filter here by clicking on the plus.
 Only messages that pass all the filters will be present in the statistics.
+Clicking on a filter's label will reopen that filter's settings.

 At the moment there are three filters available.